Skip to content

 get_project_allocation_summary

-All envelopes for one project.
+All envelopes for one project, bucketed by (user_id, project_id, task_id).

 Parameters: requesting_user_slack_id, project_name